bocoup/web-platform-contribution-guide/src/glossary.rst

         Hypertext Transfer Protocol

     HTTP Archive
-        A database of the HTML, CSS and JS response bodies and other data of the top several million1,000,000 pages, collected twice per month.
+        A database of the :term:`HTML`, :term:`CSS` and :term:`JS` response bodies and other data of the top several million1,000,000 pages, collected twice per month.
         Useful for figuring out how web developers use the web, and what changes will be compatible.

     Interoperable